HIGHLIGHTS-Soccer-Transfer deadline day moves | Sports-Games

 HIGHLIGHTS-Soccer-Transfer deadline day moves

-Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1005 SESSEGNON MOVES TO HOFFENHEIM ON LOAN
+Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1306 RUDY RETURNS TO HOFFENHEIM ON LOAN

+Schalke 04 midfielder Sebastian Rudy has completed a season-long loan move to Hoffenheim, where he played from 2010-2017.
+1256 PORTO'S PEREIRA JOINS PSG ON LOAN

+Ligue 1 champions Paris St Germain have signed Porto midfielder Danilo Pereira on a season-long loan, with an option to buy.
+READ MORE:

 Tottenham Hotspur defender Ryan Sessegnon has joined Bundesliga side Hoffenheim on loan for the rest of the season.
 1002 DARMIAN SEALS LOAN SWITCH TO INTER